lorenzodee/jBlubble/README.md

 ## Running the Sample

 A sample webapp to help get you started is in [jblubble-sample](jblubble-sample).
-To run the sample:
+To run the sample, install dependencies first, then run the web app:

+	> cd jblubble-api
+	> mvn install
+	> cd ../jblubble-jdbc
+	> mvn install
+	> cd ../jblubble-sample
 	> mvn tomcat7:run

 Then go to [http://localhost:8080/jblubble-sample/uploads](http://localhost:8080/jblubble-sample/uploads).